What is Peer Pressure?

 Therefore to answer your question, Peer pressure definition is influenced by when you do something because you want to feel accepted and valued by people around you.
 This natural influence can be positive or negative.
+Sometimes, peers can help you develop and prosper in the best way and influence you positively.
 Coping well with peer influence allows you to have the right stability between being yourself and fitting in with your group.

 1) What are the Effects of Peer Pressure?

 Peer pressure can be positive or negative depending upon your fellow classmates and your perception of them.
 Therefore there can be many different effects of being under peer pressure.
 Most of the time peer pressure results in negative upbringing and effects.

 Kids tend to get pressurized by their own friends or classmates for doing something which their ground values do not suggest moreover they get prone to losing their self-esteem and fall into identity crises as to do stuff like bunking classes and making some serious mischief so that they can fall into what they think is a cool group. adding so they tend to have a fear of what the other person would think of him/her if not taken this step so they get very experimental on themselves in order to match their looks with someone they think is cool like dying their hair.

 Other negative effects also include the tendency of teens into depression, making them anxious, and detached from their family and friends.

 2) A Few Examples of Negative Peer Pressure are: